SarinXCoin/SXCoin/README.md

-# SXCoinX
+# XTA
-Developing of SarinXCoinX - SXCX
+Developing of XTA, (XecureTransAction)

-SXCX amount is 100,000,000 !
+XTA amount is 100,000,000 !

 Initial pre-Investor offer is: 1$ pr. token, it will be 2$ later.